 Tami Ackerman is the vice president of programming for Sigma Delta Tau Sorority.
 Tami works directly with the philanthropic relationship between JWI and SDT.
 She holds her undergraduate degree from the University of Rhode Island with a double major in human science and services and human development and family studies.
 She also holds a master's degree from LIU Brooklyn in school counseling.
 Tami worked for eight years at the King's County District Attorney's office in the Truancy and Legal Lives programs.
 She also interned in their Domestic Violence Bureau.
 She resides in Long Beach, N.Y. with her husband Matt and two daughters, Rylee and Hannah.

 Robyn Altman is corporate strategy director at AARP.
 Previously she served as vice president of partnership development & ideation at Discovery Communications, where she led a team that designs and develops educational initiatives with Fortune 500 companies, non-profits, foundations and trade associations.
 Prior to joining Discovery in 2005, Robyn held communications positions at the University of California, Berkeley, the office of U.S. Senator Mary L. Landrieu and the Senate Democratic Technology & Communications Committee.
 Robyn earned an MBA from Stanford University and a BA in Political Science from Brown University.
-She resides in Chevy Chase, Md. with her husband and two children, ages 5 and 7.
+She resides in Chevy Chase, Md. with her husband and two children.